perchlabs/webird/README.md

 3. Run server processes: `./webird.php`
 4. If something is wrong modify `./config.yml` and repeated steps 1-3.
 To make changes more permanent for dist releases you may go back and modify the original `./etc/dist.yml` file and then rebuild the dist environment.

 The nginx configuration must be rebuilt if the distribution environment directory is moved or renamed.
 It is recommended to use the `./webird.php nginx` command to rebuild the configuration instead of manually editing the generated nginx configuration.
-If more advanced custom settings are required it is recommended to first modify the `./etc/template/dist_nginx` file and then rebuild the dist environment.
+If more advanced custom settings are required it is recommended to first modify the source `./app/phalcon/common/views/simple/nginx/dist.volt` file and then rebuild the dist environment.

 **Note**: Node.js is no longer a dependency at this point since it is only used to build the browser facing content into static bundles.